caniko/BiKiPy/documentation/source/project_structure/sequence.rst

 Structure
 =========
+- The dataset must be stored in the "dataset" directory
 - Each trial-set is stored in a directory prefixed with the animal ID (delimit!).
 - Optional, trial-set metadata; yaml format.
 Stored inside trial-set directory.
 Fields in metadata:
    - Optional, perimeter_set.
 Example: perimeter_set: A